Building a better Saskatoon through research

 Step 2: Develop a research project with your partner.
 Research Junction can help facilitate this process.

-Step 3: Sign a project charter to enable collaboration.
+Step 3: Sign a project agreement under the Master Research Agreement to enable collaboration.

 - Research projects supported by in-kind contributions.